Vehicle Burglaries: Stay Safe When Visiting the Park

 Protect your vehicle and belongings when visiting the park:

-1. ONLY BRING WHAT YOU NEED FOR YOUR PARK VISITLeave your valuables at home or rental/hotel.
+1. ONLY BRING WHAT YOU NEED FOR YOUR PARK VISIT — Leave your valuables at home or rental/hotel.
 Make arrangements to drop off luggage at hotel or rental property before visiting the park.
+If you must store any personal items in the trunk of your car, do so before you arrive at your destination.
+Criminals may be watching the trailheads and parking lots.

-3. KEEP ITEMS OUT OF SIGHT — Make sure luggage, shopping bags, electronics, cell phones, cameras, and other items are hidden.
+5. KEEP ITEMS OUT OF SIGHT — Make sure luggage, shopping bags, and other items are hidden.
 Never leave anything on the seats, dashboard, or floor.

-6. ACTIVATE YOUR CAR ALARM — Turn on your car alarm so the siren will be triggered if someone opens the car door or attempts to turn the car on.
+6. ACTIVATE YOUR CAR ALARM — Turn on your car alarm so the siren will be triggered if someone opens the car door or attempts to start the car.
 Hopefully, the noise will be enough to deter a thief, since they won't want the attention the alarm brings.

 7. BE ALERT — If you observe suspicious activity or experience criminal activity in the park, call our 24-hour park dispatch center: